kannans89/graphql-learning/6.HelloWorldExample/HelloWorld.md

 ```

-## Step 3: create  schema
+## Step 3: Define the Schema

-Lets describe the data which we want to expose in the GraphQL API .
-This
-is possible by defining a type system .So we need to write some TypeDefinitions .
-For this we need to use a special syntax called
-**GraphQL Schema Definition Language**
+A GraphQL schema defines what kind of object can be fetched from a service, and what fields it has.The schema can be defined using **GraphQL Schema Definition Language**.

 ```javascript